cobaltspeech/sdk-luna/docs-src/content/_index.md

 local machine via an API.
 We currently support Go, Python, and C++ and are adding support for more languages.

-From the API's perspective, the process is generating audio data is fairly straightforward.
+From the API's perspective, the process of generating audio data is fairly straightforward.
 After establishing a connection with the Luna server, a client submits text to Luna, and Luna returns synthesized audio data that mimics human speech.